IQ Cath Safe and simple Male catheterisation.

 Response from a customer after using our sampling service having tried our hydrophillic IQCath:

 <response from a member of the Spinal Injuries Association - name & address supplied>

 <top of page >

-IQ Catheters are still available with the same unique, flexible tip.Call Phil in the UK on our Helpline 01604 595 696 or e-mail email@example.com
+b.sure violet quickfit urinary sheath shorter in length with a stronger adhesive available in 9 sizes.Call Phil in the UK on our Helpline 01604 595 696 or e-mail email@example.com